 Evolving technologies, such as Artificial Intelligence and the Internet of Things, new practices, such as social machines and telemedicine, and new contexts, such as the pandemic lockdowns, will only accelerate social and technical change via, and as a direct result of, the Web.

 Web Science must therefore include, at a minimum, mathematics, network science, sociology, law, ethics, psychology, computer science, media studies, linguistics, geography, and so on.
 Virtually all disciplines have something to say about the Web.
 The Web, as a diverse network, demands a research community to reflect the diversity of cultural, legal, political, commercial and technical structures which affect, and in turn are affected by, the Web.

 Listen to WST Trustee Danny Weitzner put the importance of Web Science into context.

-Register for the the next Brave conversations event live or online and become part of the Conversation.
+Head over to the website for the next Brave Conversation and become part of the Conversation.

 Stay tuned for the next in the series of Web Science summer schools created by our wider WSTNet community to engage students from international research labs

 We are delighjted to annouce that the recently announced list of 68 2023 ACM fellows includes not one but three of our Web Science colleagues.
 In alphabetical order: Prof. Sir Tim Berners-Lee - co-founder, WST patron and former trustee on the Web Science Trust...

 OpenAI has stated that developing AI tools like ChatGPT would be "impossible" without access to copyrighted material.
 Several AI firms are currently facing lawsuits, including one from The New York Times (NYT) accusing OpenAI and Microsoft of "unlawful use" of its...